Anthropology (Cultural)

 Study Abroad and Language

 Living in another culture and learning a second language have been important aspects of anthropology from its inception, since learning about another culture means immersing oneself in the local scene and interacting with people in their native language.
-Also, cultural anthropology majors who have lived in another culture and have a proficiency in a second language will have a wider range of employment opportunities outside of anthropology available to them than majors who do not.
-Therefore, studying abroad for at least one semester and second language acquisition are strongly encouraged for all cultural anthropology majors.
+Also, cultural anthropology minors who have lived in another culture and have a proficiency in a second language will have a wider range of employment opportunities outside of anthropology available to them than majors who do not.
+Therefore, studying abroad for at least one semester and second language acquisition are strongly encouraged for all cultural anthropology minors.

-Major Communication Skills
+Minor Communication Skills

-The anthropology program begins to evaluate each student’s reading, writing, and speaking skills one semester after the student declares his/her intention to major in cultural anthropology.
+The anthropology program begins to evaluate each student’s reading, writing, and speaking skills one semester after the student declares his/her intention to minor in cultural anthropology.
 All available evidence will be used including results of tests, grades received in courses and information supplied by department members.
 Students may be required to demonstrate communication proficiency either by providing a portfolio of their writing or by writing an essay on a broad topic of anthropological significance.
 Students will receive either a departmental endorsement or an outline of procedures that may include taking composition courses, developmental reading or speaking courses and working with the skills center.

 Admission to the Cultural Anthropology Program